qiime2/resources/index.md

 Greengenes2 has succeeded Greengenes 13_8.
 If you still need to access the outdated 13_8 classifiers, for example to reproduce old results or to compare against new classifiers, you can access them through older QIIME 2 versions.
 :::

+(GG2_24.9)=
+:::{note}
+:header: Note

+Please see this [QIIME 2 Forum post](https://forum.qiime2.org/t/greengenes2-2024-09/31606) for details regarding updates made to the Greengenes2 database in its 2024.09 release.

 (Silva-Citations)=
 :::{note}